Why Minimalism Could Be the Love of Your Life

 The hoarder group showed increased activity in two regions of the brain when scanning their own items.
 The anterior cingulate cortex and the insula parts of the brain lit up like fireworks, as though they were viewing pictures of their own children or loved ones (both are these regions of the brain are also connected with conflict and pain, and the same pattern of brain flux in other substrates of psychological pain).
 When the hoarder acknowledged perplexing feelings concerning tossing his stuff out, the pattern of activation was even stronger.

 And hoarding, like drugs, is self-sustaining.
-Every time a hoarder holds on to something, she feels more calm and nurtured.
+Every time a hoarder holds on to something, she feels calmer and more nurtured.
 That relief can become addictive.
 Research shows that hoarders have greater activation in the ventromedial prefrontal cortex (vmPFC) when debating whether to throw something out.
 The vmPFC is associated with a myriad of neurological experiences, but the two regions are relevant to hoarding.

 How To Space Clear